 Policy restrictions – Some policies are better than others and it’s vital to read the small print so you know what you’re signing up for.
 Outpatient limits and large excesses can mean that some policies will only provide a minimal benefit.

-Do you really need private medical insurance?
+Do you really need private medical insurance quote?

 Private medical insurance offers people increased choice surrounding their medical care and can provide a valuable supplement to the services of the NHS.
 However, it doesn’t suit everyone and some people prefer to save their money and just pay for private treatments when the need arises.